-I noticed that there seem to be a lot of articles out there to educate people on which plants are resistant to deer, but not so much on telling which plants to avoid.
+I noticed that there seem to be a lot of articles out there to educate people on which plants are resistant to deer, but not so much on telling which plants deer love to eat, or what to avoid if that is not your intention.
 (As in, the deer will eat these to the ground).
 So, I decided that it is time to put the warning out there.

-Plants deer Love to eat
+What Plants Do Deer Love to Eat?

-3) Daylily – Oh, how I would love to just once get to experience a full and abundant display of my daylilies, instead of the bundle of stubs that are, more often than not, left behind.
+Daylily – Oh, how I would love to just once get to experience a full and abundant display of my daylilies, instead of the bundle of stubs that are, more often than not, left behind.

 5) Apple/Cherry trees – You may as well put out a buffet, and don’t expect to get many apples from the tree if you have deer around.

-6) Pansies – we like these for their late season color, but that is also when food selection begins to become scarce for deer, and these beautiful gems must look like candy to deer.
+6) Pansies – we like these for their late-season color, but that is also when food selection begins to become scarce for deer, and these beautiful gems must look like candy to deer.

 7) Yew- Although they may not kill off your yews, they will definitely misshapen them.
 If you must have Yew, try the Japanese Plum Yew.

 8) Azaleas – It’s hit or miss with the type of azalea that deer prefer.
 I tend to believe that they vary by geographical area.
-However, if you get the right (or wrong) azalea plant, deer will eat blooms, bulbs, and the soft wood.
+However, if you get the right (or wrong) azalea plant, deer will eat blooms, bulbs, and the softwood.

 10) English Ivy – Since these vines are so aggressive, I am not sure how much damage a deer can actually do with these.
 Still, they seem to love them.
 So, keep that in mind if choosing these for ground cover in deer territory.

 I know, I know.
 There are so many more plants that could be on this list, and some of you may be growing these plants in deer country with nary a nibble.
 Consider yourself lucky.